 Medicare doesn't usually cover eyeglasses or contact lenses.
-However, Part B covers one pair of eyeglasses with standard frames (or one set of contact lenses) after each covered cataract surgery that implants an intraocular lens.
+However, Part B covers one pair of eyeglasses with standard frames (or one set of contact lenses) after each cataract surgery that implants an intraocular lens.

 You pay 100% for non-covered services, including most eyeglasses or contact lenses.
 After you meet the Part B deductible, you pay 20% of the Medicare-approved amount for corrective lenses after each covered cataract surgery with an intraocular lens.
 You pay any additional costs for upgraded frames.
-Medicare will only pay for contact lenses or eyeglasses from a supplier enrolled in Medicare, no matter if you or your supplier submits the claim.
+Medicare will only pay for contact lenses or eyeglasses from a supplier enrolled in Medicare, whether you or your provider submits the claim.

-- Go to "Cataract surgery" on pages 17-18. - Visit Medicare.gov/coverage/eyeglasses-contact-lenses.
+- Go to "Cataract surgery" on page 20. - Visit Medicare.gov/coverage/eyeglasses-contact-lenses.